ansys/pyedb/doc/source/configuration/configuration_api_guide.rst

 the Ansys built-in component library directly on a ``CfgComponent`` instance.
-This is an alternative to pointing at a local ``.snp`` file with ``set_s_parameter_model()``: PyEDB retrieves the matching ``ComponentPart`` from the library at apply-time, exports its scikit-rf ``Network`` to a Touchstone file in a cache directory, and calls ``assign_s_param_model()`` automatically.
+This is an alternative to pointing at a local ``.snp`` file with ``set_s_parameter_model()``: PyEDB retrieves the matching ``ComponentPart`` from the library at apply time, exports its scikit-rf ``Network`` to a Touchstone file in a cache directory, and calls ``assign_s_param_model()`` automatically.